-BP was a 23-year-old father to his first child when he had an accident at work where he suffered a spinal fracture and traumatic brain injury.
+BP was a 23-year-old father to his first child when he had an accident at work that left him with a spinal fracture and traumatic brain injury.

 BP was working as a labourer/roofer on a flat roof on a construction site when he fell through an inadequately protected roof light.